evilUrge/YAAB/README.md

 ## How to use cloud base mobile farm\Selenium Hub:

 1. Edit utils/base.py.
-2. Change line 32 "command_executor" value to the host.
+2. See func 'create_driver'.
-3. Profit.
+3. Rewrite command_executor for remote webdriver.

 ## Credits